ALLEN Coaching

 The notochord is a mesodermally derived rod-like structure that emerges on the dorsal side in some animals during embryonic development.
 Chordates are creatures that have a notochord, while non-chordates are animals that do not have one, such as porifera and echinoderms.

-Figure below, depicts the broad categorization of Animalia based on the common fundamental features stated in the preceding sections.
+The figure below depicts the broad categorization of Animalia based on the common fundamental features stated in the preceding sections.

 Sponge-like organisms are members of this phylum.
 They are mostly asymmetrical and live in the sea.
 These are primitive multicellular animals with cellular organization.
 Sponges have a canal system for transportation.
 Water enters the body wall through minute pores (ostia) into a central cavity, the spongocoel, from which it exits through the osculum.

 This water transport pathway aids in food gathering, respiratory exchange, and waste removal.
 Choanocytes, also known as collar cells, line the spongocoel and canals.
 Digestion occurs intracellularly.
 A skeleton made of spicules or spongin fibers supports the body.
-Sexes are not separate (hermaphrodite), which means that the same individual produces both eggs and sperms.
+Sexes are not separate (hermaphrodite), which means that the same individual produces both eggs and sperm.

 Sponges reproduce asexually through fragmentation and sexually through gamete formation.
 Internal fertilization occurs, and development is indirect, with a larval stage that is morphologically distinct from the adult.

-Sycon (Scypha), Spongilla (Freshwater Sponge), and Euspongia (Bath sponge) are a few examples.
+Sycon (Scypha), Spongilla (Freshwater Sponge), and Euspongia (Bath Sponge) are a few examples.

 They are radially symmetrical aquatic, mostly marine, sessile or free-swimming animals.
 The name cnidaria is derived from the presence of cnidoblasts or cnidocytes on the tentacles and body.
 Cnidoblasts are employed for prey capture, defence, and anchoring.
+Cnidarians are diploblastic and have a tissue level of organization.
+They have a single opening in the centre of their gastro-vascular cavity and their mouth is hypostome.
+Digestion occurs both extracellularly and intracellularly.
+Some cnidarians, such as corals, have a skeleton made of calcium carbonate.
+Cnidarians have two basic body forms: polyp and medusa.

-The former, like Hydra, Adamsia, and others, is sessile and cylindrical, whereas the latter is umbrella-shaped and free-swimming, like Aurelia or jellyfish.
+The former, like Hydra, Adamsia, and others, are sessile and cylindrical, whereas the latter is umbrella-shaped and free-swimming, like Aurelia or jellyfish.
 Those cnidarians that exist in both forms display generational alternation (Metagenesis), which means that polyps create medusae asexually and medusae produce polyps sexually (e.g., Obelia).
+Physalia (Portuguese man-of-war), Adamsia (Sea anemone), Pennatula (Sea-pen), Gorgonia (Sea-fan) and Meandrina (Brain coral) are some examples.

-Ctenophores, often known as comb jellies or sea walnuts, are radially symmetrical, diploblastic animals with tissue level organization and are entirely marine.
+Ctenophores, often known as comb jellies or sea walnuts, are radially symmetrical, diploblastic animals with tissue-level organization and are entirely marine.
 On the outside of the body are eight rows of ciliated comb plates that aid in movement.
 Extracellular and intracellular digestion are both involved in digestion.
+Ctenophores have a lot of bioluminescence (the ability of a living creature to emit light).
+The sexes are not divided.
+Sexual reproduction is the only way to reproduce.
+Fertilization is done externally with indirect development.
+Pleurobrachia and Ctenoplana are some examples.

 Flatworms get their name from the fact that their bodies are flattened dorso-ventrally.
 These are mostly endoparasites that can be found in animals, including humans.
-Flatworms are animals with organ level organization that are bilaterally symmetrical, triploblastic, and acoelomate.
+Flatworms are animals with an organ-level organization that is bilaterally symmetrical, triploblastic, and acoelomate.
 In the parasitic forms, hooks and suckers are present.
 Some of them directly absorb nutrients from the host via their body surface.
+Flame cells are specialized cells that aid in osmoregulation and excretion.
+The sexes are not distinct.
+Internal fertilization occurs, and development takes place through several larval stages.

 The aschelminthes' body is circular in cross-section, thus the name roundworms.
 They might be free-living, aquatic, or terrestrial, or they can be parasitic in plants and animals.
 The body organization of roundworms is organ-system level.
 With a well-developed muscular pharynx, the alimentary canal is completed.
 Through the excretory pores, an excretory tube removes waste from the body cavity.
+Sexes are distinct (dioecious), i.e., males and females exist separately.
+Females are frequently longer than males.
+Internal fertilization occurs, and development can be direct (the young resemble the adult) or indirect.

-Ascaris (Roundworm), Wuchereria (Filaria worm), Ancylostoma (Hookworm).
+Ascaris (Roundworm), Wuchereria (Filaria worm), and Ancylostoma (Hookworm).

-They have organ-system level of body organization as well as bilateral symmetry.
+They can be aquatic (both marine and freshwater) or terrestrial free-living or parasitic.
+They have an organ-system level of body organization as well as bilateral symmetry.
 They are coelomate, triploblastic and metamerically segmented animals.
-Their body surface is clearly divided into segments or metameres, giving rise to the phylum name Annelida (Latin, annulus: little ring).
+Their body surface is divided into segments or metameres, giving rise to the phylum name Annelida (Latin, annulus: little ring).
+They have both longitudinal and circular muscles that aid in locomotion.
+Aquatic annelids, such as Nereis, have lateral appendages called parapodia that aid in swimming.
+There is a closed circulatory system set up.
+Nephridia (also known as nephridium) aids in osmoregulation and excretion.

 The neural system is made up of paired ganglia (sing. ganglion) that are linked by lateral nerves to a double ventral nerve cord.
 Earthworms and leeches are monoecious, whereas Nereis, an aquatic form, is dioecious.
 Reproduction is a sexual process.